 "Waiting for father to get home" Sera (in red) with Momma, Siblings: Kay, Baby Mickey, and Bay

 February is such a special month.
 The shortest month but one that is full of love: A deeper love that can change the world if we open our hearts to it.February takes me back to a cozy home on the eastern outskirts of Vientiane.
 I remember my father planted roses on the left side of the house and my mother planted various other flowers, vegetables and fruits on the right.
 My siblings and I would run in the yard and sometimes trample on some of the flowers.
 I remember my mom scolding us and we would move to the front of the house and climb the champa tree - my favorite pastime!

-It was my birthday and I leaped out of bed and ran to wake my father and mother up and found that both were missing.
-I demanded to know where my father was with my present – this year, he promised me a book of paper dolls and I was so excited!
+It was early February and I woke up excited for my birthday.
+I leaped out of bed and ran to wake my father and mother up and found that both were missing.
+The smell of “mee mama” soon drew me into the kitchen where I found my mother preparing breakfast for us.
+I demanded to know where my father was with my present - this year, he promised me a book of paper dolls and I was so excited!